History of Computer Networks

 - Communication Medium/Channel :

-- The medium (mostly wire/air/water) through which data is transmitted in the form of signal in between transmitter and receiver.
+- The medium (mostly wire/air/wave/water) through which data is transmitted in the form of a signal between the transmitter and receiver.

-- The channel or medium could be air (for wireless/mobile communication), copper wires, or optical-fibers.
+- The channel or medium could be air (for wireless/mobile communication), or cables through copper wires, or optical fibers.

 - Receiver/Destination Devices:

-- A destination who/which is trying to receive a message finally.
+- A destination that is trying to receive a message, finally.

-- It may be the person or devices or other object for whom the message is intended.
+- It may be the person, devices, or other objects for whom the message is intended.

 - Sender/Source/Transmitter Devices :